UCAS-IR-Course-2020/Wiki-IR-System/README.md

 ## System Optimizations
 1. Before searching, filter the documents by matching query words to remove the large proportion of irrelevant docs.
 2. Store the inverted-index into a set of disk files to prevent the memory space consumption.
-Meanwhile maintain a map record between the index term and corresponding file location, which can improve the file locating time from O(n) to O(1).
+Meanwhile maintain a map record between the index term and the corresponding file location, which can reduce the file locating time from O(n) to O(1).
 3. Transform the bottom matrix implementation to sparse format, which can greatly improve the space and time computing complexity.
 The space complexity of term-document matrix is reduced from O(mn) to O(t), where m is the number of document, n is the number of term and t is the total number of words (usually much smaller than mn); the space complexity of link importance matrix is reduced from O(m^2) to O(e), where e is the number of links (much smaller than m^2).
 4. For top k search, improve the document sorting process to partition and sorting two steps.
 First partition docs into the largest k and others, which consumes O(m) complexity.
 Then only sort the top k objects, which consumes O(klogk) complexity (usually very small).
 This can reduce the sorting consumption from O(mlogm) to O(m) complexity.